ARMmbed/mbed-os-5-docs/docs/reference/api/storage/FileSystem.md

 ### File system get default instance

 The Mbed OS configuration allows you to add block devices as components using the `targets.json` file or target overrides in the application configuration file.
-When you configure a component of SPIF, DATAFLASH or SD, the system supports one default file system.

-Please note that while a default file system exists, an application is not forced to use it and can create its own one.

-The default file system is created based on the default block device due to performance considerations.

-SPIF and DATAFLASH block devices support the Little file system, and the SD block device supports the FAT file system.
-However, the application can ovveride this behavior.

 For details regarding how to configure the default file system or override its implemetation, please refer to the [storage configuration guide](/docs/development/reference/configuration-storage.html).